5mina/b25-website/README.md

 versions after 1.0.0 will have a compact name instead of the name it already had (i.e. placeHolder becomes ph). some deviation will be allowed if said compact name was already taken.

-subnames can be added to add a little spice to the changes in the new version. only add them along with minor and major patches.
+subnames can be added to add a little spice to the changes in the new version. only add them along with minor and major versions.

 ### modified semver
-• major - restructuring
+• major - code restructuring

 • minor - adding, deleting, or modifying a feature